Record Brasília: TV Capital (1981-1993)

 After a year off the air, channel 8 was reactivated on August 26, 1981, as TV Capital, on the initiative of Rede Capital de Comunicações, by businessmen Edevaldo Alves da Silva and Arnold Fioravante.
 Its daily programming in the first few months went on air at 10 am, then began airing at 4:30 pm and ended at midnight.
 Between 1981 and 1985, the broadcaster retransmitted TVE Rio de Janeiro programs.

 In 1985, the station considered broadcasting SBT programming, which had left TV Brasília, but negotiations did not progress and the channel then retransmitted Abril Vídeo programs until it went off the air in November.
-In 1986, he returned after years to retransmit part of TV Record's programming.
+In 1986, it returned after years to retransmit part of TV Record's programming.

-In 1988, it began rebroadcasting TV Gazeta's programming, showing attractions such as Mulheres em Parade, presented by Ione Borges and Claudete Troiano, the talk show Paulista 900, the economic newsletter Dinheiro Vivo with Luís Nassif and the debate program Vamos Sair da Crise with Alexandre Machado, in which TV Capital often participated.
+In 1988, it began rebroadcasting TV Gazeta's programming, showing attractions such as Mulheres em Parade, presented by Ione Borges and Claudete Troiano, the talk show Paulista 900, the business newscast Dinheiro Vivo with Luís Nassif and the debate program Vamos Sair da Crise with Alexandre Machado, in which TV Capital often participated.
 In August 1989, the broadcaster returned to showing programs produced by TV Record, such as Record em Notícias and Jornal da Record, in addition to the attractions of TV Gazeta, a situation that continued until the formation of Rede Record the following year, after the purchase by businessman and religious leader Edir Macedo.